-There are several ways to conduct a literature review, from broad to specific, depending on the goals of the review.
-The objective of this literature review has been to get an overview of how urban and disaster resilience is defined, discussed and applied in scientific literature today.
-For this pupose, a combination of review methods were used to guide the study, including a systematic literature review (Kitchenham, 2004), and a mapping study (Kitchenham, Budgen, & Pearl Brereton, 2011; Wendler, 2012).
+The study has been guided by a systematic literature review (Kitchenham, 2004), including initial elements of a mapping study (Kitchenham, Budgen, & Pearl Brereton, 2011; Wendler, 2012).
 A systematic literature review aims to synthesise existing work relating to pre-defined research questions.
 Key features of systematic review is that a transparent research method is used with predefined strategies for how to conduct the search as well as clear inclusion/exclusion criteria (Kitchenham, 2004).
 A mapping study (Kitchenham et al., 2011; Wendler, 2012), on the other hand, reviews a broader topic, using high level research questions with the aim to gain an overview of literature within, for example, a particular research area.

-In the initial phase of this literature study the research questions were general and aimed at generating an overview of resilience in an urban context, thus applying a mapping study methodology.
+In the initial phase of the study presented here the research questions were general and aimed at generating an overview of resilience in an urban context, and can thus be viewed as a mapping study.
 However, a mapping study aims to describe trends in the field and does not specifically assess the outcomes of the reviewed literature, as is done in a systematic review.
 Therefore, in the second part of the review the study follows a more systematic approach within pre-defined categories (see Table 2.
-Areas of inquiry for literature review analysis.)
+Areas of inquiry for literature review analysis..